Helperbird/website/src/pages/help/how-to-mute-all-videos-on-any-page.md

 ---
 layout: templates/help.html
-title: How to Mute videos on any website
+title: How to automatically mute videos on a website
-description: Learn how to a Mute videos on any website, pdf or app.
+description: Learn how to a mute videos on any website with Helperbirds browser extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,